By Kelley Caponigro

 Visit sites like BrokerCheck provided by FINRA, or the U.S. Securities and Exchange Commission (SEC) to obtain a full snapshot of an advisor’s history.
 These reports include things like licenses, employment, and disciplinary history.

-Although these five questions are important, if you’re looking to delve a bit deeper into your research, the National Association of Personal Financial Advisors (NAPFA) created a comparison tool to help determine if an advisor is the right fit for you.
+Although these five questions are important, if you’re looking to delve a bit deeper into your research, the National Association of Personal Financial Advisors (NAPFA) created a Consumer Resources section complete with an advisor checklist, diagnostic, and additional questions to ask potential advisors.